AriaSalvatrice/AriaModules/README.md

     - **Roman numeral notation**: FIXME:
     - **Portable Sequence**: Simultaneous notes from a [portable sequence](https://github.com/squinkylabs/SquinkyVCV/blob/master/docs/clipboard-format.md) are interpreted as a new scale.

 Input is always imported starting from the first scene.
-And if your input isn't recognized, nothing happens, that simple.
 And remember: **QQQQ** only thinks in scales, not in chords.
 After you import a chord progression, **QQQQ** doesn't care about the voicing of the chord.
 It's all folded back to a single octave.

+If your input isn't recognized, the Lcd just says "Error" for a few seconds.

+Under the hood, **QQQQ** makes use of [Tonal.js](https://github.com/tonaljs/tonal)' knowledge of chords.
+Yup, this module is so bloated, it even runs javascript!
+Same [QuickJS](https://bellard.org/quickjs/) engine as [VCV Prototype](https://vcvrack.com/Prototype).

-Next, to the bottom-right of the module:
+Let's continue.
+To the bottom-right of the module:

 - **Likeness of Quatherina**: Increases the appeal of the module through co-branding.

 To the center of the module are the four quantizer columns, through which signal flows from top to bottom.

-- TODO:**CV Input**: Each input jack is forwarded to the columns to its right, if you want to process the same signal in different ways.
+- TODO:**CV Input**: Each input jack is forwarded to the columns to its right within the same module, if you want to process the same signal in different ways.
 Inputs are polyphonic.
-- TODO:**% Scale**: Attenuates, amplifies, or inverts the input.
+- TODO:**% Scale**: Attenuates, inverts, or amplifies the input.
-- TODO:**Offset**: Adds or remove a fixed voltage to the input.
+- TODO:**Offset**: Adds or removes a fixed voltage to the input.
 - TODO:**Transpose**: Transposes the signal according to one of the three rules, set by the transpose mode button under the knob.
 - TODO:**Transpose mode**: Selects one of the three transposition rules for the knob directly above it.
-Each transposition rules results in output that remains in harmony.
+Each transposition rule results in output that remains in harmony.
 The rules are:
     - TODO:**Unlit** - _Octaves Mode_: Quantizes the signal first, then transposes it up or down by full octaves.
     - TODO:**Yellow** - _Semitones Mode_: Transposes the signal up or down by a few semitones first, then quantizes it.
     - TODO:**Pink** - _Scale degrees Mode_: Quantizes the signal first, then transposes the signal by a specific amount of scale degrees.